-7.1 Fundraising Process
+7.1.
+Fundraising Process

-Fundraisers must be approved by the leadership team and the school before occurring.
+Fundraisers must be approved by the

+leadership team and in some cases the school before occurring.
 Students organizing fundraisers are responsible for filling out a team fundraising form, as well as the green fundraising forms that are turned into the school through the team treasurer.
 The school will notify the team when the fundraiser has been approved.
 Once it is approved, the organizing students should proceed with organizing and running the fundraiser.
-Participation credits are determined by the Leadership Team and will be before the competition starts.
+Participation credits are determined by the Leadership Team and will be communicated in the weekly team emails and announcements.

 We encourage students to find fundraising opportunities.
 Parents are allowed to help their students with finding these opportunities and running the fundraisers.
-Mentors may also present fundraising opportunities, but are not expected to organize them.
+Mentors may also present fundraising opportunities but are not expected to organize them.

-8 TRAVEL/ COMPETITION
+8. TRAVEL/ COMPETITION